Virtual Workout Room (VWR) is coming soon!

 Improved Collaboration

-Collaborative tools like video conferencing, chat apps, and shared workspaces on these computers can help students stay connected with peers and instructors, even when face-to-face interaction is challenging due to mental health struggles or other invisible disabilities.
+Collaborative tools like video conferencing, chat apps, and shared workspaces on these computers can help students in post-secondary education stay connected with peers and instructors, even when face-to-face interaction is challenging due to mental health struggles or other invisible disabilities.
 This ensures that students have access to support and can participate fully in group projects or discussions.

 How New Computers Can Help Students with Invisible Disorders